CAIP-358: Universal Payment Request Method

 Idempotency

-method MUST be idempotent for the same orderId
+The wallet_pay method MUST be idempotent for the same orderId as this ensures robustness in case of connection failures or timeout scenarios:

 - If a payment with the same

-has failed previously, the wallet MAY attempt the payment again or return the previous error - Wallets SHOULD maintain payment status for completed transactions for at least 24 hours after completion
+orderIdpreviously failed, the wallet MAY attempt it again or return the same error. - Wallets SHOULD maintain payment status for completed transactions for at least 24 hours after completion

 Error Handling